hundredwz/BibTools/README.md

 You can make pr to update this tool.

-If you have any problems, you can write issues.
+If you have any problems, you can commit issues to seek for help.